 So, task number one, get to Boulder, which I could see from the map was, and still is just north of Denver in Colorado.

-With a 23 kilogram baggage allowance to carry all my motorcycling and camping gear there was not much room left over for underpants, but who needs those anyway?
-It did mean I had to wear some of my heavy biking kit, including my motorcycle boots, through the various airports and onto my flights.
+A cheap ticket with United Airlines meant I only had a baggage allowance of 23 Kgs to carry all my motorcycling and camping gear.
+The only solution was to wear some of my heavy biking kit, including my enduro motorcycle boots through the various airports and onto my flights.

 Inevitably, I suppose, the flight was long and miserable.
-The in-flight fodder was served to its human captives with the grace and finesse of forking out silage to cows, but edible with huge dollops of Tabasco Sauce that I somehow smuggled through the security checks.
-Unlike Asian airlines, there was no in-flight entertainment, and I had forgotten to bring a book!
+The in-flight fodder was served to its human captives with the grace and finesse of forking out silage to cows, but edible with huge dollops of Tabasco sauce that I somehow smuggled through the security checks.
+Unlike Asian airlines, United Airlines has no in-flight entertainment, and I had forgotten to bring a book!

-I sat in the rearmost seat among a group of very excitable xiang ba lao from Fujian or Guangxi who spent the entire flight arguing, shouting, jumping up and down, trashing the lavatory, swapping seats and coughing up their lungs.
+I sat in the rearmost seat among a group of very excitable Chinese from Fujian or Guangxi who spent the entire flight arguing, shouting, jumping up and down, trashing the lavatory, swapping seats and coughing up their lungs.

 After decades living in China I have become almost immune to this peasant like chaos and I did my best to block them out with good quality earplugs, and as much red wine as my geriatric stewardess would serve me.

 On arrival at San Francisco airport I fought my way through US customs and the lovely TSA and legged it in my motorcycle boots and all my clobber from one side of the airport to the other and got my connecting flight to Denver by the skin of my teeth.

 As I settled into my seat and peered out of the aeroplane window at the expanse of desert and mountains below my mood immediately improved and I was positively excited about what lay ahead.